Kaduna abduction: Reps urge security agencies to track terrorism funding

 The House of Representatives on Tuesday urged the security agencies including the Army, Navy, Air Force, Police, Civil Defense, Immigration, Customs, NDLEA, DSS, DIA, NIA, Military Intelligence and the Financial Intelligence Unit to track terrorism funding in the country to address the root cause of kidnapping, terrorism and other security threats facing the citizens.

-Debating the motion, Munir noted that on March 7, 2024, gunmen stormed the Local Education Authority (LEA) Primary School and Government Secondary School in Kuriga Community where over 200 students and teachers were forcibly abducted and moved to the forest unchallenged.
+Debating the motion, Munir noted that on March 7, 2024, gunmen stormed Local Education Authority (LEA) Primary School and Government Secondary School in Kuriga Community where over 200 students and teachers have been forcibly abducted and moved to the forest unchallenged.

 He also noted that two months back, in the same community, a school principal, Mallam Abu Sufyan, was killed days after his wife and baby were abducted.